apache/cordova-plugman/README.md

     <uses-permission
     android:name="$PACKAGE_NAME.permission.C2D_MESSAGE"/>

-pluginstall replaces variable references with the correct value, if specified, or the empty string otherwise.
+plugman replaces variable references with the correct value, if specified, or the empty string otherwise.
 The value of the variable reference may be detected (in this case, from the `AndroidManifest.xml` file, or specified by the user of the tool; the exact process is dependent on